mtolly101/Breakout/README.md

 ## Playable Unity Project:
 # Game concept and genre
 ## Option 1: FPS Game Extension
-Breakout: You play as a test subject in a cyber lab overrun by rogue drones.
-Move and aim in first person, shoot enemies, collect energy cells, manage health and ammo, and survive waves until extraction.
+Breakout: Move and aim in first person, shoot enemies, collect energy cells, manage health and ammo, and survive waves until extraction.
 ## What the player does:
 - Move with WASD, aim with mouse, shoot and reload
 - Collect energy cells to increase score and recharge ammo